quantiaconsulting/amplicon_metagenomics/Bee_microbiome/readme.md

 - Is there a significant difference in alpha diversity between Pristine and Agricultural environments?
 - Is there a difference in community structure using unifrac distance?
 Is it significant?
-- Are there any significanlty associated ASVs? (using ANCOM to test)
+- Are there any significantly associated ASVs? (using ANCOM to test)
 - What effect are the samples labelled "problem" causing?
 Should they be removed?